 Regular residents of Québec lose their health insurance coverage if they are out of the province for a total of 183 days or more in a calendar year.
 Leaves for 21 days or less are not counted in the 183-day total.
 Individuals should contact RAMQ concerning re-registration requirements.

-It takes anywhere from one to four years (depending upon the application category) to complete the provincial and federal portions of the permanent resident application process.
+It takes anywhere from one to four years or more (depending upon the application category) to complete the provincial and federal portions of the permanent resident application process.

 Please refer to the sections on work permits that pertain to your category of appointment.
 If you are starting a tenure-track position at Concordia and are expected to apply for Canadian permanent resident status, the list of required documents is itemized in the Canadian Permanent Resident section of this site.

 If you are a non-Canadian and plan to open a bank account in Montréal, it is helpful to get a letter of introduction and credit references from your current bank.